criteo/criteo-api-java-sdk/sdks/marketingsolutions_2025-10/docs/CampaignApi.md

 > List&lt;SellerBudgetMessage&gt; getMarketplaceSellerBudgets(advertiserId, campaignId, endAfterDate, sellerId, startBeforeDate, status, type, withBalance, withSpend)

+/2025-10/marketing-solutions/marketplace-performance-outcomes/budgets

-Return a collection of budgets filtered by optional filter parameters.
-If all parameters are omitted the entire collection to which the user has  access is returned, except those whose endDate is in the past.
-Returned budgets must satisfy all supplied filter  criteria if multiple parameters are used.                &lt;b&gt;Date filter.&lt;/b&gt; Filtering can return only budgets that were active for a  date range by specifying the startBeforeDate and endAfterDate.
-Leaving off the startBeforeDate  value makes budgets with any startDate qualify, whereas when leaving off the endAfterDate value will only return  budgets whose endDate has not already passed.
-To get budgets that were active  on a specific date, set both values to that day.                &lt;b&gt;Spend.&lt;/b&gt; If the endAfterDate is supplied, the spend excludes spend that  happened after that date.
-In the case of a daily budget, only the spend for  the final day is displayed.
-See the budgets endpoint for additional details.
+Return a collection of budgets filtered by optional filter parameters, **including archived budgets**.
+This is the endpoint to use when investigating past budget history.
+By default, budgets whose endDate is in the past are excluded.
+Use &#x60;endAfterDate&#x60; to retrieve archived budgets (e.g. &#x60;endAfterDate&#x3D;2025-01-01&#x60; returns all budgets ending after that date).
+Use &#x60;sellerId&#x60; to filter to a specific seller — omitting it on large advertisers causes timeouts.                &lt;b&gt;Date filter.&lt;/b&gt; To find budgets that were active on a specific date, set both &#x60;startBeforeDate&#x60; and &#x60;endAfterDate&#x60; to that day.                &lt;b&gt;Spend.&lt;/b&gt; If &#x60;endAfterDate&#x60; is supplied, the spend excludes spend that happened after that date.
+For daily budgets, only the spend for the final day is displayed.

 ### Example